Lead in Water

 • Aspen's most recent Water Consumer Confidence Report provides required monitoring and consumer confidence information.

-• For lead and copper testing, the city samples 30 homes every year.
+• For lead and copper testing, the city samples 30 homes every three years.
 Samples are collected at the tap, after water has been in contact with the in-house plumbing overnight.
 The "first flush" sample is intended to capture worst-case metal levels.

 • Lead and copper levels from the city's testing have been below the regulatory action level.
 The regulatory lead and copper action levels are 0.015 and 1.3 parts per million (ppm), respectively.